Enchanted-Games/CustomGrabColour-REPO/README.md

-# Deprecated
-This mod is no longer being updated as all the exploits is fixes have already been fixed in the vanilla game.
-If more are found I may return to the mod, however for now, it is not being updated.

-# ExploitFix
+# Custom Grab Color
-ExploitFix is a mod which aims to fix some exploits that negatively impact the gameplay experience.
-This mod aims to be as vanilla friendly as possible meaning it wont break any intentional game mechanics or other features

-This mod is host only, meaning it will only work if the host has it installed.
-Clients do not need the mod for it to function
+Custom Grab Colour is a mod that lets you change the colour of your grab beam!
+Configurable either in-game or through supported mod managers and fully multiplayer compatible!

 ## Features
 Current features of the mod:
-- Free health from shop fixed
-    - You can no longer spam the healthpack while leaving the shop to get free health
-- Infinite gun ammo fixed
-    - Charging a gun/shotgun/tranq gun for a split second with a recharge drone will no longer give it infinite ammo
+- Multiplayer compatible
+   - Other players with the mod installed will be able to see your custom beam colour, and you will be able to see theirs!
+- Ability to customise the neutral, rotating, and healing grab beams independently!
+- By default, the neutral grab beam will match your skin colour
+   - This can be disabled or applied to other beam types through the config menu!
+- Configurable in-game or through supported mod managers such as Gale or r2modman
+   - To configure in-game, make sure you are loaded into a game, click ESC and there should be a new button in the top left
+   - There is also a new button in the 'change colour' menu that lets you customise the grab beam colour

+## Notes
+It is recommended that all players have the mod enabled, otherwise you may run into issues with grab beams being invisible or having incorrect colours.

 ## Report issues or request features
-Make sure to report any issues you encounter to the [GitHub issue tracker](https://github.com/Enchanted-Games/ExploitFix-REPO/issues) and ill do my best to fix them.
+Make sure to report any issues you encounter to the [GitHub issue tracker](https://github.com/Enchanted-Games/CustomGrabColour-REPO/issues) and ill do my best to fix them.
 Also feel free to request any ideas for the mod here!